 You can transfer or rollover traditional IRA assets into another traditional IRA.
 Additionally, if you are eligible to take a distribution from your employer’s retirement plan, those assets can generally be rolled over into your traditional IRA.
 Assets that are rolled over or transferred will not be included in your taxable income.

 You can take distributions from your IRA at any time.
 The distribution will typically be included in taxable income in the year of the distribution and may be subject to a 10% early distribution penalty if you are not yet age 59½.

-You must begin taking a minimum payment from your traditional IRA each year starting with the year you attain age 70½.
-You have until April 1 of the year following the year you attain age 70½ to take your first distribution (referred to as the required beginning date).
+You must begin taking a minimum payment from your traditional IRA each year starting with the year you attain age 72 (age 70½ if born before 7/1/1949).
+You have until April 1 of the year following the year you attained the required beginning age to take your first distribution.
 You must continue taking distributions by December 31 each year thereafter.
 Your beneficiaries will be required to continue taking distributions after your death.